huggingface/diffusers/docs/source/en/tutorials/freeu.md

 ).to("cuda")
 ```

-Then enable the FreeU mechanism with the FreeU-specific hyperparameters:
+Then enable the FreeU mechanism with the FreeU-specific hyperparameters.
+These values are scaling factors for the backbone and skip features.

 ```py
 pipeline.enable_freeu(s1=0.9, s2=0.2, b1=1.2, b2=1.4)
 ```

-Values for `s1`, `s2`, `b1`, and `b2` come from the official FreeU [code repository](https://github.com/ChenyangSi/FreeU).
-The authors also provide some guidance on the ranges of these hyperparameters [here](https://github.com/ChenyangSi/FreeU#range-for-more-parameters).
-For more details on these hyperparameters, refer to the [original paper](https://hf.co/papers/2309.11497).
+The values above are from the official FreeU [code repository](https://github.com/ChenyangSi/FreeU) where you can also find [reference hyperparameters](https://github.com/ChenyangSi/FreeU#range-for-more-parameters) for different models.

 <Tip>

-You can disable the FreeU mechanism by calling the `disable_freeu()` on a pipeline.
+Disable the FreeU mechanism by calling `disable_freeu()` on a pipeline.

 </Tip>